arif05khan/Ecommerce-Customer-Behavior-and-Sentiment-Analytics/README.md

 ├── README.md                               # Project description
 ```

+## License
+This project is licensed under the MIT License - see the (LICENSE) file for details.
+Portions of this project were inspired by existing open-source work, and I extend gratitude to the original authors.

 ## Acknowledgments
-Gratitude to the developers of TextBlob, pandas, and other open-source tools that supported this project.
+Gratitude to the developers of `TextBlob`, `pandas`, and other open-source tools that supported this project, as well as the data science community for inspiration.

 ---